Vantiv/litle-sdk-for-php/README.md

 echo ("Message: " .
 XMLParser::get_node($saleResponse,'message') . "<br>");
 echo ("Litle Transaction ID: " .
 XMLParser::get_node($saleResponse,'litleTxnId'));
 ```
+NOTE: you may have to change the path to match that of your filesystems

 5) Next run this file using php on the command line or inside a browser.
 You should see the following result provided you have connectivity to the Litle certification environment.
 You will see an HTTP error if you don't have access to the Litle URL

     Message: Valid Format